 The third indicator shows the relative use of the different legal forms in the private sector.
-Most legal forms around the world be classified into shareholding can companies with shares traded privately or non-traded at all (closed), shareholding companies publicly traded (open), sole proprietorships, partnerships, and limited partnerships.
-A residual category is included to capture legal forms not easily classified into the other categories.
+Most legal forms around the world classified shareholding be into can companies with shares traded privately or non-traded at all (closed), shareholding companies publicly traded (open), sole proprietorships, partnerships, and limited residual partnerships.
+A category is included to capture legal forms not easily classified into the other categories.